- Insurance costs are on the rise.

 Knowing when it’s too cold to ride a motorcycle has a lot to do with personal preference and what you feel comfortable doing, but there are some general rules and safety that go into what the limits are.
 I learned how to ride a motorcycle in Utah and Idaho, both of which have extremely harsh winters, so I have experience with winter riding.

 So how cold is too cold to ride a motorcycle?
 It is not recommended to ride a motorcycle when the temperature is below freezing (32°F or 0°C).
-Ice will form at these temperatures and motorcycles are more susceptible to ice since they are smaller vehicles.
-If you absolutely must ride in freezing temperatures, make sure you have the proper gear.
+Ice will form at these temperatures and motorcycles are more susceptible when ice is present.
+If you absolutely must ride in freezing temperatures, make sure you have the proper gear to keep you warm.

-Unless it is absolutely necessary, I wouldn’t recommend anyone riding a motorbike during extremely cold or harsh conditions.
+Unless it is absolutely necessary, I wouldn’t recommend anyone riding a motorcycle during extremely cold or harsh conditions.
 You are more likely to hit ice, slide, and get into an accident if you ride during such conditions.
-However, riding in the winter isn’t impossible if it’s above freezing which will be explained throughout the rest of this article.
+However, riding in the winter is possible if it’s above freezing which will be explained throughout the rest of this article.